ipfans/cc-quick-profile/README.md

 A cross-platform system tray GUI application that allows you to quickly switch between Claude Code profiles.
 Easily manage multiple API configurations and switch between them with a single click.

+**You need to manually restart Claude Code for the new profile to take effect.**

 ## Features

 - 🔄 **Quick Profile Switching**: Switch Claude Code profiles instantly from system tray